Sheryl Williams Stapleton: Career

 Prior to entering politics, Stapleton worked as an educator in the Albuquerque Public Schools.
 She also served as the coordinator for the Schools to Careers Program and assistant principal of the Career Enrichment Center.
 She was first elected to the New Mexico House of Representatives in 1994 and is the first African-American woman elected to the New Mexico Legislature.
 She has also served as vice chair of the Democratic Party of New Mexico and a member of the Democratic National Committee from New Mexico.
 Following the 2016 elections, Williams was chosen by the Democratic Caucus of New Mexico as house majority leader.
 She was the first African American majority leader of the New Mexico House.

+Investigation and resignation

-Investigators from the New Mexico Attorney General's office executed a search warrant on July 27, 2021 on Stapleton's home, business, and employer.
+Investigators from the New Mexico Attorney General's office executed a search warrant on July 27, 2021, on Stapleton's home, business, and employer.

 On July 30, 2021, Stapleton resigned from the House amid a criminal investigation into alleged "racketeering, money laundering, receiving illegal kickbacks, and violations of the New Mexico Governmental Conduct Act".

-On Aug 31, 2021 Albuquerque Public Schools fired Stapleton from her position as Career and Technical Education director.
+On Aug 31, 2021, Albuquerque Public Schools fired Stapleton from her position as Career and Technical Education director.